Google Analytics is limited.

 The Early Bird Catches the Worm

-Length of survey must always be considered.
+The length of the survey must always be considered.

 We took the risk to ask you to complete one long survey instead of several shorter ones.
 We did this because we believed that one large thank-you prize offers more motivation than several smaller prizes.
 (Think $50 million lottery prizes.)